LaotieCompiler/lineage/README.md

 5. `select max(c1) from A`
 6. `select a1,a2 from (select b1, b2 from (select c1,c2 from C))`
 7. `SELECT TB.id as bid, TC.id as cid, id as aid FROM TA Left Join (select id, ba1 b1, ba2 b2 from TBA )TB ON TA.id = TB.id`
+1. select * from A  //dependence on metadata

+### metadata

+1. Some columns define are ambiguous such as * and same column name from multiple source table.
+So we need to introduce metadata from real DB to determine the source table.
+2. In the progress of parsing, it will generate metadata for middle table, save the infomation for checking in later.
+3. excute the origin instructions with metadata, get the full qualified column name for each column.

 ### lineage graph